m-butterfield/django_webassembly/README.md

 ### What happens now?

 I've always liked the idea of running Python in the browser, and I really just did this as a proof of concept out of curiousity.
-It's pretty finicky to use and develop so far, and I haven't done much testing or tried to run anything complicated.
+It's kind of finicky to use and develop so far, and I haven't done much testing or tried to run anything complicated.
-Navigating to links doesn't seem to work on my phone or in Safari, so browser support is questionable.
 That being said, I think there are some interesting experiments that can come out of this.
+At the very least, it can be a nice way to showcase a Django app you've written without worrying about deploying it to a running server.
 I'm also interested in trying to run other languages in the browser.
-How about a Go webserver in the browser? 🤔
+What would it take to run a Go webserver in the browser?